Neon compounds: Ions

 Ionic molecules can include neon, such as the clusters NemHen^{+} where m goes from 1 to 7 and n from 1 to over 20.
-HeNe+ (helium neide) has a relatively strong covalent bond.
+HeNe+ (helium neonide cation) has a relatively strong covalent bond.
 The charge is distributed across both atoms.

 When metals are evaporated into a thin gas of hydrogen and neon in a strong electric field, ions are formed that are called neonides or neides.
 Ions observed include TiNe+, TiH2Ne+, ZnNe2+, ZrNe2+, NbNe2+, NbHNe2+, MoNe2+, RhNe2+, PdNe+, TaNe3+, WNe2+, WNe3+, ReNe3+, IrNe2+, AuNe+ (possible).

 SiF2Ne2+ can be made from neon and SiF_{3}^{2+} using mass spectrometer technology.
 SiF2Ne2+ has a bond from neon to silicon.
 SiF_{3}^{2+} has a very weak bond to fluorine and a high electron affinity.

 NeCCH+, a substituted acetylene, is predicted to be energetically stable by 5.9 kcal/mol, one of the most stable organic ions.

 A neon containing molecular anion was unknown for a long time.
 In 2020 the observation of the molecular anion [B12(CN)11Ne]− was reported.
 The vacant boron in the anions [B12(CN)11]− is very electrophilic and is able to bind the neon.
 [B12(CN)11Ne]− was found to be stable up to 50 K and lies significantly above the Ne condensation temperature of 25 K. This temperature is remarkably high and indicates a weak chemical interaction.

 Ionic clusters

 Metal ions can attract multiple neon atoms to form clusters.
 The shape of the cluster molecules is determined by repulsion between neon atoms and d-orbital electrons from the metal atom.
 For copper, neonides are known with numbers of neon atoms up to 24, Cu+Ne1-24.
 Cu+Ne4 and Cu+Ne12 have much greater numbers than those with higher number of neon atoms.

 Cu+Ne2 is predicted to be linear.
-Cu+Ne3 is predicted to be planar T shaped with an Ne-Cu-Ne angle of 91°.
+Cu+Ne3 is predicted to be planar T-shaped with an Ne-Cu-Ne angle of 91°.
 Cu+Ne4 is predicted to be square planar (not tetrahedral) with D4h symmetry.
 For alkali and alkaline earth metals the M+Ne4 cluster is tetrahedral.
 Cu+Ne5 is predicted to have a square pyramid shape.
 Cu+Ne6 has a seriously distorted octahedral shape.
 Cu+Ne12 has an icosahedral shape.
 Anything beyond that is less stable, with extra neon atoms having to make an extra shell of atoms around an icosahedral core.